 Today was Market day so fewer people came to OPD.
 Terry and I were able to get to the market and experience the chaos.

+Yesterday was a day of triumph.
+Victorine went home with a happy family.
+Her confusion resolved with increased oxygen after her blood transfusions.
+Hopefully her new HIV regimen will work for her as we fight her TB.
 Bill has been joined by Dr. Magued Khouzam for his last 2 weeks.
 They had worked together when Bill was in Uganda.
 They spent 4 hours operating yesterday on a lady with a ruptured splenic abscess.
 She was in septic shock but fortunately made it through surgery.
+Our prayers are with her today.

 Victorine is the lady with HIV and TB who had a hemoglobin of 2.5.
 After 4 units of blood she was sitting up in bed today and told me she was "as strong as a lion".
 We are all more optimistic with her prognosis today.